riscv-software-src/riscof/docs/source/plugins.rst

   initialize --> build --> runTests

 These functions have been conceptualized keeping in mind what a typical DUT execution may require.
-Instead of having a single complext function, we have split it across 3 functions.
+Instead of having a single complex function, we have split it across 3 functions.

 We now define the various arguments and possible functionality of each of the above mentioned functions.
 Please note, this is not a strict guide and the users can choose to perform